ynot01/MaraudersIntroLoader/README.md

 # Risk

 This software will **not** get you VAC banned.
 There is no DLL injection or any modifications to the Marauders binaries.
-All this does is replace a video in the Marauders folder with one you select.
+All this does is replace a video in the Marauders folder with one you select and then boots marauders through steam via `steam://rungameid/1789480`.

 # MaraudersIntroLoader
  Custom Intro Loader/Randomizer for Marauders